Nurse Faculty Loan Program (NFLP)

 In addition to NFLP support, students may receive support from other federal programs, provided that the funds are not used to cover the same costs during the academic year.
 The student may already receive other federal support that does not cover all costs (tuition, fees and other expenses) for the academic period; in this case, the student may receive NFLP support to cover the remaining costs, excluding stipend support.
 To apply for Title IV federal grants, loans and work-study, submit a Free Application for Federal Student Aid (FAFSA) available at www.fafsa.ed.gov, or by calling 1-800-4-FED-AID, or from the school’s financial aid office.

-If you have submitted an NFLP application and have questions about how much you may be eligible for specifically related to this program, we have a designated representative in the financial aid office who can assist you:
+If you are interested in submitting an NFLP application and have questions about how much you may be eligible for specifically related to this program, we have designated a representative in the Office of Financial Aid who can assist you.
+Before reaching out, please determine the number of credit hours you intend to take each term of the academic year so that our representative can best answer your questions.

 Following graduation from the program, NFLP borrowers who fail to establish employment as full-time nurse faculty at a school of nursing must begin repayment of the NFLP loan following the 9-month grace period at the prevailing market rate.